nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 .. warning:: Dynamic DNS

-   If you are using Dynamic DNS, you may need to run rndc sync before making changes.
+   If you are using Dynamic DNS, you may need to run rndc sync before making changes in the case of standalone BIND.
 You will want to use the nsupdate command to make changes to your Dynamic Zones.
 If you are using FreeIPA DNS this is not required.

 Deploy Postfix VM
 +++++++++++++++++